unoplatform/uno/doc/articles/get-started.md

 # Get started with Uno Platform

 Welcome to Uno Platform!
-You'll be creating cross-platform applications with Xaml and C# in no time.
+You'll be creating cross-platform applications with XAML and C# in no time.

 To help you set up your development environment, we need to know what operating system you're developing on, and what's your preferred IDE.